UDST/orca/docs/core.rst

 Running Sim Components a la Carte
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It can be useful to have the simulation framework evaluate single variables
+It can be useful to have Orca evaluate single variables and workers,
-and workers, especially during simulation development and testing.
+especially during development and testing.
 To achieve this, use the
 :py:func:`~orca.eval_variable` and
 :py:func:`~orca.eval_worker` functions.